pingforhelp/BCA/docs/go/s-1/oat.md

 # Q5 What are the various generations of computers?
 Explain in detail (Or) Explain the evolution of computers from mechanical devices to modern-day systems.
 Include key milestones (Yes, Q2 is the yes answer as OR just add modern part of the answer).
 Ans: [Click Here (tooo lazy to pasta from the aother file)](https://notes.tamims.space/computer-sci/computer-fundamentals/computer_fundamentals_unit-1#different-between-h-s) For OR watch this [Video (youtube.com)](https://www.youtube.com/watch?v=gjVX47dLlN8) For "modern" bit of the answer use a computer and write about how ~~AI generated code block you from unlocking it~~.
 Not THAT AI can code compilers you get the picture.

 # Q6.
 What is a control unit?
-What are its actions? <u>Short</u>
+What are its actions?
+Short
 Ans: CU short for Control Unit.
 Controls and Coordinates all Components.
 Fetches, decodes and executes instructions.
-Maintain the sequence of operations. <insert> something to make the answer longer maybe block diagram of a computer.
+Maintain the sequence of operations. `<insert>` something to make the answer longer maybe block diagram of a computer.

-# Q7 What are the applications of MAN? <u>Long</u>
+# Q7 What are the applications of MAN?
+Long
 Ans: Use Cases: Interconnecting branch offices within cities, Campus networking spanning multiple buildings

-# Q8 Explain about various  input and output devices. <u>Can be both</u>
+# Q8 Explain about various input and output devices.
+Can be both
 Ans: NO need.

 # Q9 What is a web browser?
-What are the various parts of a browser window? <u>I don't know</u>
+What are the various parts of a browser window?
+I don't know.
 Ans: Web browser is an application software used to explore the WWW.
 It acts as a platform that allows users to access information from the internet by serving as an interface between the client (user) & the server.
 It acts as a The browser sends requests to servers for web documents. images, links, styles, & scripts.

 - Extensions are small programs that add extra features and functionality to your web browser.
 They can customize the browser's appearance, block ads, manage passwords, translate web pages, and much more.
 Extensions are typically developed by third-party developers and installed from app stores specific to each browser (e.g., Firefox Add-ons).
 They enhance parts of the web browser capabilities.
 Some of popular Extensions are Dark reader, ReadAloud, VPNs, Adblockers, Add-ons for specific websites Process Feedback for Google Docs.